bdeckard92/dupUT/01-Class-Content/22-State/04-Supplemental/Project-Requirements.md

 Finally, you must add your project to the portfolio that you created in Module 20.

-You should also consider the following suggestions to help your project stand out.
+You should also consider the suggestions in the following sections to help your project stand out.

 ## CSS Styling